 While the steps above seem simple, hedging in forex, stocks, and crypto can be very challenging.
-You require financial and investment expertise to optimally hedge your portfolio, or you can delegate these tasks to an asset manager or a financial consultant.
+You require financial and investment expertise to hedge your portfolio optimally, or you can delegate these tasks to an asset manager or a financial consultant.

 Who Should Hedge?

-While hedging is mostly done by financial entities, many other entities also utilize this strategy:
+While financial entities mostly do hedging, many other entities also utilize this strategy:

 - Investors: By investors, we usually mean individuals with long-term investments in the financial markets.
 These investors generally look for either capital gains or dividends (stock market investors).
 By hedging their portfolios, investors achieve protection against losses in capital due to bearish market conditions.